 Your homeowner's insurance policy may not cover property owned by a tenant. |

-View the frequently asked questions about ADUs/Accessory Apartments.
+View the frequently asked questions about ADUs.

-What is an ADU/Accessory Apartment? |
+What is an ADU? |

-An accessory apartment is a room or a suite of two or more rooms, designed or intended for use by a person or persons, in which sanitary conveniences are provided and in which facilities are provided for cooking or the installation of cooking equipment. |
+An ADU is a room or a suite of two or more rooms, designed or intended for use by a person or persons, in which sanitary conveniences are provided and in which facilities are provided for cooking or the installation of cooking equipment. |

-Do development charges apply to ADUs/Accessory Apartments? |
+Do development charges apply to ADUs? |

-Development Charges for an ADU/Accessory Apartment in an existing home, or in a new home currently being built, would not apply as long as the unit meets the requirements under O.Reg 454/19.
-Education Development Charges for the Durham District School Board and Durham District Catholic School Board would still apply for all ADUs/Accessory Apartments, if the original home was recently constructed and has been occupied less than 12 months. |
+Development Charges for an ADU in an existing home, or in a new home currently being built, would not apply as long as the unit meets the requirements under O.Reg 454/19.
+Education Development Charges for the Durham District School Board and Durham District Catholic School Board would still apply for all ADUs, if the original home was recently constructed and has been occupied less than 12 months. |

-What if I don't register my ADU/Accessory Apartment or don't do the work in the inspection report? |
+What if I don't register my ADU or don't do the work in the inspection report? |

-The Fire Department and By-law Services my lay charges and prosecute the owner of an illegal ADU/Accessory Apartment. |
+The Fire Department and Enforcement Services may lay charges and prosecute the owner of an illegal ADU. |

-What requirements are in the Property Standards By-law to ensure the owner of an ADU/Accessory Apartment maintains their property? |
+What requirements are in the Property Standards By-law to ensure the owner of an ADU maintains their property? |

 The Property Standards By-law requires that all property owners in Whitby maintain the exterior property area around any building to ensure it is safe and in good repair.
 It also requires property owners to maintain minimum occupancy standards to ensure a safe living environment for tenants. |

-Will there be a regular follow-up inspection of all ADUs/Accessory Apartments once they are registered? |
+Will there be a regular follow-up inspection of all ADUs once they are registered? |

-Enforcement staff will rely on requests for investigation at specific addresses from complaints we receive.
+Enforcement Services will rely on requests for investigation at specific addresses from complaints we receive.
 Complaints may be received by a resident in the area or from a tenant of one of the units.
 Every request will be investigated to ensure that property is in compliance with relevant by-laws.
 Also, the fire department may request to conduct inspections periodically to ensure the fire safety elements of the buildings are maintained. |

 Contact Us